supreethr23/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Labs/LAB_AK_09_Lab1_Ex08_Investigate.md

    ![Lab overview.](../Media/investigation.png)

+   >**Note:** You might see only one entity initially, as it may take some time for the other entities to appear.
+Please do not wait and proceed to the next steps.

    >**Hint:** If the icons are too small for your screen, select **(+)** to magnify them.

 1. Close the query window by selecting the **X** icon at the top right to go back to the *Investigation* page.

 1. Now select the **WINServer** entity, a window on the right opens for more detailed information.
 Review the **Info** page.

+   >**Note:** If the right window does not open then click on the blade icon.

 1. Select **Timeline** button.
 Hover the incidents and see which things on the graph occurred at what point in time.